Vodňany

 Vodňany (/cs/; Wodnian) is a town in Strakonice District in the South Bohemian Region of the Czech Republic.
-It has about 7,400 inhabitants.
+It has about 7,500 inhabitants.
+The town proper is located on the Blanice River in the České Budějovice Basin, in an area rich in fishpond.
+Vodňany has a tradition in pond farming and is also known for processing of poultry meat and duck meat.

+Vodňany became a town in 1336.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Church of the Nativity of the Virgin Mary.
 The village of Křtětice within Vodňany is protected as a village monument zone.

 Administrative division

 Vodňany consists of nine municipal parts (in brackets population according to the 2021 census):